-Martin has strongly defended a well-funded local police force, called for smart sentencing and innovative approaches like restorative justice to cut re-offending and involve victims more in the justice process.
+Martin strongly defended a well-funded local police force, called for smart sentencing and innovative approaches like restorative justice to cut re-offending and involve victims more in the justice process.

 Gloucestershire Constabulary has a strong record of community-based policing and effective action against crime – including anti-terrorist arrests like the Gloucester ‘shoe bomber’ Richard Reid and clampdowns on organised crime families.
 The force’s finest hour was their emergency leadership role during the 2007 floods.
 Under the last Labour government there was a serious plan to wind up local police forces like ours and set up a centralised south west England police force.
 Martin was one of many MPs who lobbied strenuously against this plan which was duly dropped as unworkable and unaffordable.